 Year 7 Literacy and Numeracy Catch-Up Premium Funding

-DfE Literacy and Numeracy Catch-Up Premium funding provides schools with additional funding for Year 7 pupils who do not achieve expected national standard in Reading and/or Maths in the National Curriculum Tests at the end of Key Stage 2.
-The ‘ring-fenced’ funds are provided to all state-funded schools with a Year 7 cohort and are to be spent on provision which enables the pupils to ‘catch-up’ with their peers during the first year of Key Stage 3.
+DfE Literacy and Numeracy Catch-Up Premium funding provides schools with additional funding for Year 7 students who do not achieve expected national standard in Reading and/or Maths in the National Curriculum Tests at the end of Key Stage 2.
+The ‘ring-fenced’ funds (£16,824 for St Gregory’s 2018-19) are provided to all state-funded schools with a Year 7 cohort and are to be spent on provision which enables the students to ‘catch-up’ with their peers during the first year of Key Stage 3.